 Just Be You!

-In exchange, I ask for you to make a good faith donation to the Nantucket Cottage Hospital through this Facebook Fundraising Page.
+In exchange, I ask for you to make a good faith donation to the Nantucket Food Pantry by clicking the link below:

-If you are interested in participating in this project, but would prefer not to be photographed at this time, I completely understand, yet I still encourage you to make a donation to the hospital if you can.
+If you are interested in participating in this project, but would prefer not to be photographed at this time, I completely understand, yet I still encourage you to make a donation to the Nantucket Food Pantry if you can.
 When you do, please let me know and I will be happy to come take a portrait of your family once all this craziness has passed.

 One last time I would like to stress as to the level of seriousness with which I will be practicing extremely strict social distancing guidelines as advised by the CDC while we have our very quick session.
 This is such an amazing community and as much as you or I might like to chat for a moment and be social, I will be moving along immediately when we are finished.
 Social distancing requires quite a bit of social responsibility as well from all of us.
 It is imperative that we take all precautions possible to maintain proper distance and have equal respect!
 I will be touching nothing, and I will move very quickly and obviously away from anybody who absentmindedly might approach me.
 Please make sure your children stay by your side, and as much as I would love to receive lots of doggy love, please also make sure your pets stay close to you during our session.
 I have found in my first few days that many of you inquire about tipping me personally- while the gesture is appreciated, please do not attempt to leave, or hand me cash, or anything else that would require me to physically contact.
 Thank you for understanding our need to be vigilant with our new social responsibilities!

 More information regarding our social responsibilities can be found here:

 As much as I am approaching this project as a photographer who wants to help bring this community together during these tough times, I feel this endeavor is also extremely important in it's value as historical documentation of how society chooses to respond during this unprecedented period of our lives.